ttalvitie/browservice/README.md

 ### Installing dependencies

 The commands for installing dependencies on various Linux distributions are provided below.
-If the command for your distribution is missing, you may need to adapt the list and add missing packages through trial and error until Browservice compiles successfully.
+If the command for your distribution is missing, you may need to adapt the list and add missing packages through trial and error until the CEF DLL wrapper and Browservice compiles successfully.

 #### Ubuntu 18.04/20.04 and Debian 10